Arcesilaus III of Cyrene: Restoration and death

 Arcesilaus returned to Cyrene with his army and was able to regain power, driving his political opponents out of Cyrene and into exile.
 His supporters received their land, but out of fear of a backlash (and ignoring the oracle's advice), Arcesilaus left Cyrene and went to the Cyrenaean town of Barca, whose governor, Alazir, was his father-in-law.

 While in the marketplace in Barca with his father-in-law, some Cyrenaean exiles recognised Arcesilaus.
 The exiles approached the two men and killed them.
 Arcesilaus was buried near his paternal ancestors in Cyrene.
-Arcesilaus was succeeded by his mother, who ruled Cyrene until her death later in 515 BC.
+Arcesilaus was succeeded by his mother, who ruled Cyrene until her death in 515 BC.
 After her death, she was succeeded by Arcesilaus's only son, Battus IV.